-Environmental and energy laws and regulations may result in increased operating costs and capital expenditures and may have a material and adverse effect on us.
+Environmental and energy laws and regulations may result in increased operating costs and capital expenditures, and may have a material and adverse effect on us.

 New and current environmental and energy laws and regulations, including regulations relating to alternative energy sources and the risk of global climate change, new interpretations of existing environmental and energy laws and regulations, increased governmental enforcement of environmental and energy laws and regulations or other developments in these areas could require us to make additional unforeseen expenditures on technologies and/or other assets to continue our operations or unforeseen changes to our operations, either of which could adversely affect us.
-For example, in December 2015, 195 countries adopted, by consensus, a new international agreement known as the Paris Agreement.
-The Paris Agreement is intended to provide a framework pursuant to which the parties to the agreement will attempt to hold the increase in global average temperatures below 2 degrees Celsius above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5 degrees Celsius above pre-industrial levels.
-Participation in the Paris Agreement is subject to the concurrence of the United States Executive Branch Administration then currently in office.
+For example, in December 2015, 195 countries adopted a new international agreement known as the Paris Agreement.
+The Paris Agreement is intended to provide a framework pursuant to which the parties to the agreement will attempt to hold the increase in global average temperatures below 2 degrees Celsius above preindustrial levels and to pursue efforts to limit the temperature increase to 1.5 degrees Celsius above preindustrial levels.
+Participation in the Paris Agreement is subject to the concurrence of the United States Executive Branch Administration then in office.
 As a result, adherence to the Paris Agreement may vary by administration.
 The current administration is supportive of the Paris Agreement.
-The Paris Agreement requires the United States to submit its own national plan for reducing emissions of greenhouse gases ("GHGs"), such as carbon dioxide, methane and nitrous oxide.
-Executive orders issued by the current administration, including an executive order issued on January 27, 2021, focusing on climate change, are evidence of the current United States government's intent to undertake numerous initiatives in an effort to reduce GHGs.
+Executive orders issued by the current administration, actions by various U.S. federal regulatory agencies, enactment of the Inflation Reduction Act of 2022 and the current administration's announced goal of halving U.S. greenhouse gas ("GHG") emissions by 2030 and reaching net-zero emissions by 2050 are also evidence of the current United States administration's intent to undertake numerous initiatives in an effort to reduce GHGs.
 New federal legislation or regulatory programs that restrict emissions of GHGs, such as cap and trade regimes, carbon taxes, restrictive permitting, increased fuel efficiency standards or mandates for renewable energy, or comparable new state legislation or programs or customer requirements in areas where we or our customers conduct business could adversely affect our operations and the demand for our energy products, which could have a material adverse effect on our business, financial condition, liquidity, results of operations and prospects.
 In addition, new legislation, regulatory programs, or customer or other stakeholder expectations could require substantial expenditures for installation and operation of systems and equipment or for substantial modifications to existing equipment.

 Also, pursuant to the Energy Independence and Security Act of 2007, the EPA has promulgated the Renewable Fuel Standard ("RFS"), which requires refiners to blend renewable fuels, such as ethanol and biodiesel, with their petroleum fuels or purchase renewable energy credits, known as Renewable Identification Numbers ("RINs"), in lieu of blending.
 The EPA generally establishes new annual renewable fuel percentage standards for each compliance year in the preceding year.
 We generate RINs through our blending activities, but we cannot generate enough RINs to meet the needs of our refining capacity and RINs must be purchased on the open market.
 In recent years, the price of RINs has been extremely volatile.
-For example, in fiscal 2021, prices for D6 ethanol RINs and D4 ethanol RINs rose by 287% and 141%, respectively, compared to the prior year.
-Continued RIN volatility could have a negative impact on our future refined fuels margins, as experienced during fiscal 2021.
+For example, in fiscal 2022, prices for D6 ethanol RINs and D4 ethanol RINs rose by 15% and 21%, respectively, compared to the prior year.
+Continued RIN volatility could have a negative impact on our future refined fuels' margins, as experienced during fiscal 2022.